 Network Rail has carried out signalling work at Worgret Junction to enable a commercial commuter rail link between Swanage and the rest of the rail network.
-Dorset County Council provided a loan to enable this to happen.
+Dorset Council secured a loan to fund the feasibility work to enable this to happen.
 Some of loan has been repaid but there is still nearly £2million to be repaid through CIL receipts.

 Network Rail has been approached to determine if there would be any benefit in moving Wool railway station closer to Dorset Innovation Park and the potential housing development to the west of the village, or retaining the existing station and providing an additional station at the Innovation Park.
-DCC is continuing to liaise with Network Rail on further feasibility to consider all possible options and identify any potential benefits on reducing barrier down time at the level crossing.
+DC is continuing to liaise with Network Rail on further feasibility to consider all possible options and identify any potential benefits on reducing barrier down time at the level crossing.

-In all three options under consideration development is focussed near railway stations to maximise the opportunities for sustainable travel.
+In all three options under consideration development is focussed near railway stations to maximise the opportunities for sustainable travel, and none of the options being discussed are needed in order to address the impacts of planned development in Wool.

 Network Rail identified a need to understand the impact that new development at Moreton and Wool would have on level crossings.
-The modelling commissioned by the Council and developers does not show any severe impacts on either of the level crossings.
+The modelling commissioned by the council and developers does not show any severe impacts on either of the level crossings.